comScore

 Experiment with cooking methods

 Roasting or pan-frying your veggies at a high heat can help them crisp up nicely.
-Air frying is another great option for giving them a texture so satisfying, it might just turn you into a frozen veggie enthusiast.
+Air-frying is another great option.
+It gives them a texture so satisfying that it might just turn you into a frozen veggie enthusiast.